 Pest control at bird feeders is necessary.
 Understanding all the pests that come to bird feeders and bird houses is essential before success at controlling them is possible.
 It is essential to understand wild bird behaviour and other wild animal behaviour too.

-All guests at bird feeders are a result of critters trying to
+All animals who show up are a result of critters trying to survive.

 Some of the pests are only annoyances, because they consume large quantities of bird seed and drive away the wild birds we want to see at our bird feeders.

 Attracting wild birds to our gardens, to observe their behaviour and enjoy their beauty, is of course the reason we put up bird feeders, bird houses and bird baths in our backyards.

 So we are not happy when they are being driven away.